SECPS/TraVarT-OVMPlugin/README.md

-# FMOVMTransformer
+# OVM Transformer

-FeatureIDE Plugin for transforming Feature models to OVM and vice versa
+TraVarT Plugin for transforming Feature models to OVM and vice versa